Feyerabend/vm/basal0/TINY.md

 > 10 OCTOBER, 1976 @COPYLEFT ALL WRONGS
 > RESERVED

-Li-Chen Wang pinpointed the ideas in the "COPYLEFT"-slogan.
+Li-Chen Wang pinpointed the ideas in the "COPYLEFT"-slogan:
+"ALL WRONGS RESERVED".
 The later addition by Roger Rauskolb also reflects the attitude of the upcomming community of adding contributers names.